pikvm/pikvm/pages/cookbook.md

     # systemctl enable getty@ttyGS0.service
     # reboot
     ```
-5. Once Pi-KVM is rebooted you will have access to a virtual serial port on the server that the USB is connected to.
+5. Once PiKVM is rebooted you will have access to a virtual serial port on the server that the USB is connected to.
 Use mingetty, screen, putty, or something like this to access the kvm from the server.
 The port is called `/dev/ttyAMA0`.

 ## Enable Ethernet-over-USB network
 See [here](usb_ethernet.md).